Avik-Das-567/Box-Office-Analysis-Seaborn-Python/README.md

 - Homepage presence
 - Release and production metadata

-The dataset is treated as a **regression problem**, where the objective is to understand and eventually predict movie revenue.
+The dataset is approached as a **regression problem**, where the objective is to understand and eventually predict movie revenue.

 ## Project Workflow